Harker-Hackers/schoology-extension/docs/index.md

 ## Usage

 To view your schedule and zoom links, hit your profile picture on the top right of any Schoology page.
+You must be signed in with your Harker email for this to work.
 Hit "schedule" or "zoom links" in the dropdown menu.
+On your first time on your schedule page, you will be asked to login to Schoology again.

 ![](images/dropdown.png)